bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 >
 ```

-would be written with the following Compose for Web code:
+would be written with the following Compose HTML code:

 ```kotlin
 Div(attrs = {